In this unit students find out the length of their pace when walking and running, and compare these with the paces of others.

 Record the stride length in two ways; As metres and centimetres, for example “My stride averaged 0.6.8m or 68cm.”

-These data could be entered in a table:
+These data could be entered in a table, either digitally or as a hard-copy:

 - Discuss the different results and the methods used.